superfeedr/blog.superfeedr.com/_posts/2015-12-02-google-feeds-api-welcome.markdown

 ### Create an authentication token

-When interracting with Superfeedr's API, you should use tokens.
+When interacting with Superfeedr's API, you should use tokens.
 Each token has different *rights* and you can create and delete an unlimited number of tokens.

 Here, we want to [create a token](http://superfeedr.com/tokens/new) to **retrieve**, so we only check that box.
 We also give a name to the token.